vipulnaik/diet-exercise-health/events/2025/2025-sleep-tracker.md

 The conclusion is that while this is fine to do once in a while, my goal should be to pull back to a normal sleep schedule, skipping daily activities on the next day if necessary to achieve that.

+### Next few days

+It took me a few days to return to a normal-ish cycle.

+* 2025-01-28 to 2025-01-29: 2:39 AM to 11:06 AM.
+The bottleneck in
+  this case was a mix of potatoes prep for second meal taking a long time, and doing some work stuff that had continuity benefits (causing a delay in starting potatoes prep).
+I also made a point of maintaining usual gaps and not skipping exercise; if I were more particular about getting back to a regular sleep cycle sooner, I would have shortened gaps, skipped exercise, or deferred the work item with continuity benefits.